diegomartinez2/DMG/SSCHA_documentation/Tutorial_hands2/start.rst

    ensemble.get_free_energy_hessian()

-Lets see a practical example, first we calculate the SSCHA dynamical matrix for the PbTe:
+Lets see a practical example, first we calculate the SSCHA dynamical matrix for the SnTe:

 Lets do something different an write it as an object (Object Oriented Program).